 Living in Southern Alberta so close to the mountains is awesome.
 I spent a year working in Waterton Lakes National Park which is one of the most beautiful places in the world, I spend every second I can there.

 My main outdoor activity is hiking.
 It’s free, it’s fun, it gets you outside.

 SPORTS & FITNESS

 A former collegiate track & field athlete and competitive cheerleader, fitness is a priority.
-I have picked up a few new sports since leaving college, softball, curling and golf and distance running.
+I have picked up a few new sports since leaving college; distance running, softball, and curling.